Pedro Toledo: Career with the FBI

 In 1968, Toledo was accepted into the Federal Bureau of Investigation.
 Toledo has said "I had finished the career in engineering but there are a lot of lawyers in my family, and I believed that [by joining the FBI] I could indirectly enter the field of law."
-As part of the FBI, he was assigned as an agent to Albuquerque, New Mexico, where he worked until November 1969.
-That year, he was transferred to Miami, Florida.
+As part of the FBI, he was assigned as an agent to Albuquerque, New Mexico Field Office, where he worked until November 1969.
+That year, he was transferred to the Miami, Florida Field Office.

-In 1971, Toledo was moved to Puerto Rico, where he began law school at the Interamerican University Law School, and graduated in 1974 with a Juris Doctor degree.
+In 1971, Toledo was moved to Puerto Rico, where he began law school at the Interamerican University of Puerto Rico School of Law, and graduated in 1974 with a Juris Doctor degree.
 During his time with the FBI, Toledo also worked as legal adviser.
 He also attended the Bureau's technology and polygraph schools, as well as hostage negotiator's school.
 He eventually joined a specialized national team of negotiators called the Critical Incident Negotiation Team.

-Toledo was the main negotiator in 1987 during the Atlanta Prison Riots.
+Toledo was the main negotiator in 1987 during the Atlanta Prison Riots at the United States Penitentiary, Atlanta.
 The riots were caused by a group of Cuban inmates who refused to be repatriated to Cuba after the Mariel boatlift.
 The negotiation process took two weeks, and nearly collapsed when U.S. supervisors withdrew Toledo's team to reestablish negotiations in English with a translator.
 Toledo said about the incident "Six hours after they did that there was a near riot.
 Inmates broke the phone used for negotiations and demanded that we, the Latinos, be called back", Toledo remembered.
 "They had to do it.
 Once we were back, the inmates, in a show of good will, immediately freed some hostages."